-During the winter it has been resting under the plant table in my bedroom.
+During the winter in 2018, it was resting under the plant table in my bedroom.
 The window is close to the floor, so the plants under the table get plenty of light.

 Once warmer temperatures permitted I moved all the potted plants back outside.

 I moved the plant tables and most of the potted plants to the front porch on July 4.
 The Japanese Beetle invasion ruined the environment where they had been under a Chinese Elm tree.
 Not to mention all the beetle poop, dead beetles, and dead leaves filling the pots.
 As always, the Huernia schneideriana took the move in stride and continued to be as happy as usual.